Cheesebaron/cheesebaron.github.io/_posts/2018-07-02-xamarin-and-java-processes.md

 }
 ```

+That is it!
+Now you should be an expert in native processes and how to launch them from your Android App.
+It is up to you the reader as an exercise to figure out how `OutputStream` works.
+Enjoy!

 [los]: https://lineageos.org/ "LineageOS Android Distribution web site"
 [lossu]: https://download.lineageos.org/extras "LineageOS Extras Downloads"
 [root]: {{ site.url }}/assets/images/root.jpg "Root dialog"